 IBM i has about 30 exit points.
 The latest State of IBM i Security Study shows that just eight percent of systems have more than five exit programs in place.
 That leaves a lot of unsecured exit points out there, and the IBM i Marketplace Survey shows that nearly half of all survey takers have no plans to implement exit point security.

 Unsecured exit points could result in exposed or corrupted data and fines for compliance violations.
 For most organizations, exit programs are the low-hanging fruit of IBM i security.
 To know for sure how to prioritize exit point controls in your IBM i security plan, get a risk assessment.
 HelpSystems offers a free IBM i Security Scan that will show you whether your exit points are vulnerable.

 Data Encryption: Your Last Line of Defense

 Thanks to many high-profile data breaches, encryption has become a larger part of the security conversation than it was even a few years ago.
 On IBM i, less than 20 percent of organizations have implemented a database encryption solution.
-Nearly 60 percent have no plans to do so.
+60 percent have no plans to do so.